-The overall aim of this project is to strengthen Member States’ capacity to implement and meet their objectives, under the effort sharing legislation.
-The specific objectives of the project are to:
+The overall aim of this project was to strengthen Member States’ capacity to implement and meet their objectives, under the effort sharing legislation.
+The specific objectives of the project were to:

 - Identify and share good practices of policies and measures in the Member States which reduce emissions in effort sharing sectors;

 - Improve Member States’ capacity for performing policy evaluations in particular ex-post evaluations; and